ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Decide if you want to visually analyse speed-histograms to identify fishing activity

-#- peaks or have prior knowledge and use the template provided around lines 380 below
+#- peaks or have prior knowledge and use the template provided

 #- Specify how landings should be distributed over the VMS pings: By day, ICES rectangle, trip basis or otherwise